hgcl/clara-le/pages/posts/sicilian-notes.md

 dataTag: ["tiny", "thoughts"]
 ---

-A list of things noticed during our 2-week trip in Sicily:
+A non-exhaustive list of things noticed during our 2-week trip in Sicily:

 - People saying "bombastic"
 - Traffic rules seem to simply be suggestions (especially speed limits)